PrimeTimeTran/ProfileApp/README.md

 ![pwd](./assets/images/3f.png)

-Sweet, so we now know how to layout things top to bottom as well as left to right.
+Sweet, now we know how to layout things top to bottom as well as left to right.
 Do you know how we could get it to go bottom to top or right to left?
 If not, then spend a few minutes [watching this video](https://www.youtube.com/watch?v=-xFF5KF-KpE&t=293s).
 I watched this myself to learn flexbox a few years ago =)

 ---

-> Key Points 🔑📝
+> **Key Points** 🔑📝

-- We can nest components to create visual elements in our app like labels, text, and images.
+- We can nest components to create visual elements in `App.js` like labels, text, and images.

 - We can pass properties as necessary to components to change their behavior/layout.

 - We can see that different components can receive different props, think about the responsibilities of `source` and `style`.

 ---

-#  Review 🤹👨🏻‍🏫🥇🏆🙋‍🧘🏻
+## Review 💻🤓🤔

 - Any app consists of a folder 🗂on our computer containing folders 📂 & files 📄📑 which have different responsibilities 🗝🎉.

-- `App.js` will be a component in every application we build.
-Looking at it's parts ⚙ helps us understand the basic composition of components.
+- `App.js` will be a component in every app we build.
+Understanding `App.js`'s parts ⚙ helps us understand the basic composition 🏗 of all future components.

 - `App.js` will  one day become the [parent component](https://stackoverflow.com/questions/44092105/what-is-the-difference-between-child-and-parent-component-in-angular-2) of all other components in our applications.
 This will happen through nesting.
 Some components will be parents 👫 and others will be their children 👨‍👩‍👧‍👦.

 - Understand some components are classified as [functional](https://www.robinwieruch.de/react-function-component/).
-Like functions, `functional components` accept props/params and will behavior differently on said props/params.
+Like functions, `functional components` accept props/params and will behave differently due to said props/params.

-### Completed Features 🥅🥇
+### Accomplishments 🎯🥇🏆💯

 - [X] User can see our name
 - [X] User can see our age